ElementsProject/lightning/doc/PLUGINS.md

 position bits for experiments.
 If you'd like to standardize your extension please reach out to the [specification repository][spec] to get a featurebit assigned.

+The `notifications` array allows plugins to announce which custom notifications they intend to send to `lightningd`.
+These custom notifications can then be subscribed to by other plugins, allowing them to communicate with each other via the existing publish-subscribe mechanism and react to events that happen in other plugins, or collect information based on the notification topics.

 Plugins are free to register any `name` for their `rpcmethod` as long as the name was not previously registered.
 This includes both built-in